gongzhem/gongzhem.github.io/content/en/posts/_index.md

 ---
-Title: "Blog"
+Title: "Projects"
-subtitle : "A growing collection of ideas, notes, and written explorations."
+subtitle : "Detailed introduction about the mentioned projects"
 ---